 Cornwall and Isles of Scilly Multi Agency Safeguarding Children Partnership Guidance available via https://ciossafeguarding.org.uk/scp which includes links to relevant policies and procedures as well as training and useful links for children, parents/carers and professionals.

-Multi Agency Threshold Tool July 2018

-Conflict Resolution Policy (Resolving Professional Difference)

-Neglect Strategy

-Child Sexual Abuse Strategy 2018-21

-Missing and Sexual Exploitation Strategy 2018-19

 Furthermore, we will follow the procedures set out by:

 The South West Child Protection Procedures and Our Safeguarding Children Partnership (OSCP) for Cornwall and the Isles of Scilly.